Skip to Content

 The meaning of a good job will vary for different people so it’s important to know what you want from work.

-It would also be good to consider a career path that allows you to take regular breaks, have alone time, and work on your own schedule.
+It would also be good to consider a career path that allows you to take regular breaks, have alone time, and work on your own flexible schedules.
 Traditional roles can often present a unique challenge to HSP given the office environment and overstimulation.
 You might also want to consider companies that have work from home employees.

 You career path can also depend heavily on your strengths as well.
 The best way to figure is out what your strengths are is to ask your friends and family members what they think you’re best at.
 You can also learn more about the personality tests job seekers need to take here.
+Don’t be discouraged if it seems to be taking a long time to find the right career path.
+Good things take time and finding the right work environment is worth the wait.

 The 40 Best Jobs and Careers For Highly Sensitive People